 This is why patients who receive Epidural Stimulation and other next-generation physical treatments — such as regenerative medicine treatments — tend to have better states of mind.
 As an SCI patient retrains his or her body to regain control of their lives, their confidence and sense of purpose improves.
 In short, the physical gains resulting from Epidural Stimulation can lead to significant emotional gains.

 Overall, there is a multitude of reasons why SCI patients are considering Epidural Stimulation.
 Regaining voluntary movement, improved sensory function, and happier states of mind are the primary ones, but there are more.
-If you have any questions about Epidural Stimulation or if you would like to book a consultation with a dedicated patient services representative, send us an email today.
+If you have any questions about Epidural Stimulation or if you would like to book a consultation with a dedicated patient services representative, use our contact form today.